kurtmoser/aoc2018/README.md

 See also: Dijkstra's algorithm, A* search algorithm, networkx.dijkstra_path_length

+### Day 23

+Part 1 is trivial.
+Part 2 I'd consider mathematically most difficult of current year's challenges i.e. there is little chance of figuring out correct algorithm without some prior math knowledge of how to approach the problem.
+My current solution is more lucky than anything to give the correct answer, works very slow and probably gives wrong answer on bunch of other inputs.
+But it goes as follows - use the bot that is in the range of most bots as starting point.
+Pick cube of 10Mx10Mx10M around it and split it into 100x100x100 cubes (each with side length of 100'000).
+Count nanobots at the center of each subcube and pick the point with highest in range count (prefer closest one to the center in case of equal range counts).
+Use this point as next starting point and reduce outer cube to 1Mx1Mx1M.
+Repeat splitting into subcubes and calculating nanobot ranges at their centers picking again highest in range count as next starting point.
+Continue until outer cube has been reduced to 100x100x100 and we scan each point within it.
+With little bit of good luck we'll have our correct answer.

+See also: Z3 solver

 ### Day 24

 We mostly need to be just careful to implement all the rules and calculations correctly for choosing right attackers and targets.
 I used single list for groups that I kept sorting to allow picking attackers in the correct order.
 Groups were never removed from taht list but rather ignored once their units count reached 0.